tessercat/pbx-docs/client/notes.md

 On success,
-the client stores the session ID in browser `localStorage` and sets a two week expiry timestamp on the session ID.
+the client stores the session ID in browser `localStorage`.

 The service host
-replies to the auth credential request with 404 to indicate session expiry, and the client clears its current session ID and requests a new one in response.
+replies to the auth credential request with 404 to indicate session expiry.

+When it receives 404 in reply, the client requests new login credentials by clearing its current session ID, generating a new one, and sending it to the channel's `sessions` endpoint.

+The client halts
-he service host
+when the service host
-replies with 403 on any other error and the client stops connecting.
+replies with 403
+or any other non-ok status code.

 Once session ID, client ID and password are known, the client logs in to the verto endpoint,